augustine-tran/jenkins-ansible-php-orchestration/README.md

 # Jenkins PHP Ansible

-This is an ansible playbook that provisions an Ubuntu 12.04 (precise32) server with Jenkins ready to build PHP projects.
+This is an ansible playbook that provisions an Ubuntu 13.10 (saucy salamander) server with Jenkins ready to build PHP projects.

 It follows [Sebastian Bergmann's](http://sebastian-bergmann.de) [Template for Jenkins Jobs for PHP Projects](http://jenkins-php.org/)